reactgraphqlacademy/graphql-api-training/README.md

 # GraphQL API Fundamentals

 This exercise is part of the [React GraphQL Academy](http://reactgraphql.academy) learning material.
-The goal of the exercise is to learn how to implement [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm).
+The goal of the exercise is to learn how to implement the [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) and the [GraphQL Global Object Identification Specification](https://relay.dev/graphql/objectidentification.htm).

 ## Learning objectives

 - Understand the advantages of using the GraphQL Cursor Connections Specification
-- Learn how to implement in JavaScrip a GraphQL API compliant with the specification
+- Learn how to implement in JavaScript a GraphQL API compliant with the specification
-- Learn how to extend the implementation of the GraphQL Cursor Connections Specification and add things such as filters or total count.
+- Learn how to extend the implementation of the spec and add things such as filters or a total count.

 ## To get started